ostafen/digler/README.md

 ## Why Digler?

-While many data recovery tools exist, few offer a combination of simplicity, flexibility, and modern design focused on deep disk analysis and effective file carving.
+While many data recovery tools exist, few offer the combination of simplicity, flexibility, and modern design with deep disk analysis and effective file carving.

-Digler was created to fill this gap by providing a streamlined, plugin-extensible command-line tool that makes data recovery easier and more efficient without the complexity of heavyweight GUIs or fragmented workflows.
+Digler was created to fill this gap by providing a streamlined, plugin-extensible tool for data recovery that’s both powerful and easy to use.
+It offers both a **command-line interface and a user-friendly desktop application**, making it accessible for professionals and casual users alike.
+Whether you prefer the speed and scriptability of the CLI or the convenience of a visual interface, Digler adapts to your workflow without the complexity of heavyweight GUIs or fragmented tools.

 Built in Go, Digler leverages the language’s strengths in performance, cross-platform support, and maintainability to deliver a fast and dependable solution for today’s data recovery challenges.